 Let’s take a look at the very similar (and slightly lighter) Benjamin Moore Gray Owl for a basic frame of reference…

-What Benjamin Moore paint colours are the same as or similar to Skipping Rocks?
+What Benjamin Moore paint colors are the same as or similar to Skipping Rocks?

 Benjamin Moore Gray Owl.
 While Gray Owl seems to have a WINK more green in it, you can expect Skipping Rocks to look and act quite similarly.
-This means you could learn A LOT about this paint colour by reading Gray Owl’s colour review – I would.
-Gray Owl has a slightly higher LRV (almost 66), but the two colours are definitely kissin’ cousins (good ones, not weird ones).
+This means you could learn A LOT about this paint color by reading Gray Owl’s color review – I would.
+Gray Owl has a slightly higher LRV (almost 66), but the two colors are definitely kissin’ cousins (good ones, not weird ones).

-Just remember, EVERY paint colour has its own particular nuances and there will be NO perfect match.
+Just remember, EVERY paint color has its own particular nuances and there will be NO perfect match.

-What type of paint colours look good with Skipping Rocks?
+What type of paint colors look good with Skipping Rocks?